 Creating IoT security awareness

 Niko’s R&D organization is involved in the development of all connected products.
-To make the entire organization more aware of the importance of security for IoT devices, Niko has been calling – for several years now - on Toreon, an independent consultancy firm for IT security that specializes in industrial security and IoT.
+Niko has always recognized security and privacy protection as essential in its products and has been assisted – for several years now – by Toreon, and independent consultancy firm for IT security that specializes in industrial security and IoT.
 “As a developer, you need to ensure that IoT devices are resistant to the most common attacks and that you can always make the necessary updates safely and securely,” says Sebastien Deleersnyder, CEO of Toreon.
-“We gave Niko’s development teams a better understanding and knowledge of IoT security.
-We taught them exactly what to look out for when securing and updating IoT devices, what threats exist and how to protect against various attacks.
+“Toreon and Niko’s development teams blended their expertise in IoT security.
+Toreon advised them exactly what to look out for when securing and updating IoT devices, what threats exist, and how to protect against various attacks.

 In a first phase, we did this through formal training.
 Today, we provide security coaching to the product developers”.
 “This evolution towards a coaching role is extremely important,” stresses Lieven Gesquière.
 “Our product developers should keep up with the evolution of IoT attack techniques and have to be able to carry out many of the security tasks independently”.
 For this reason, a few security champions were appointed who regularly test and challenge employees.